HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 The task duration distribution shows a median task duration of 102ms, which is twice more than the best practice recommendation of under 50ms.
 Overall, less than 25% of websites have an optimal task duration below 50ms.

 The Long Tasks API provides some useful data about performance issues, but it has limitations when it comes to accurately measuring sluggishness.
 It only identifies when a long task occurs and how long it lasts.
-It might overlook important tasks such as rendering.
+It might overlook essential tasks such as rendering.
 Due to these limitations, we will explore the Long Animation Frames API in the next section, which offers more detailed insights.

 #### Long Animations Frames

-Long Animation Frames (LoAF) are a performance timeline entry for identifying sluggishness and poor INP by tracking when work and rendering block the main thread.
-LoAF tracks animation frames instead of individual tasks like the Long Tasks API.
+[Long Animation Frames (LoAF)](https://developer.chrome.com/docs/web-platform/long-animation-frames) are a performance timeline entry for identifying sluggishness and poor INP by tracking when work and rendering block the main thread.
+LoAF tracks animation frames instead of individual tasks like the [Long Tasks API](https://www.w3.org/TR/longtasks-1/).
 A long animation frame is when a rendering update is delayed beyond 50 milliseconds (the same as the threshold for the Long Tasks API).
 It helps to find scripts that cause INP performance bottlenecks.
 With this data, we can analyze INP performance based on the categories of scripts responsible for LoAF.

 {{ figure_markup(
   image="interaction-to-next-paint-script-categories-desktop-rum-vision.png",